-When used as part of a comprehensive laboratory safety routine, and with the recommendations in this manual, your Chemcap Clearview[TM] cabinet will provide optimum protection handling toxic substances, together with extended filter life.
+When used as part of a comprehensive laboratory safety routine, and following the recommendations in this manual, your Clearview[TM] powder handling cabinet will provide optimum protection together with extended filter life.
+With the Excel-Plus ranges able to offer protection handling up to the OHC3 category.